-The Yemen Humanitarian Fund (YHF) mobilises and channels resources to humanitarian partners to respond to the critical needs of millions of people affected by the devastating humanitarian crisis in Yemen.
-The Fund operates within the parameters of the Humanitarian Response Plan (HRP), with the objective of expanding the delivery of humanitarian assistance by focusing on critical priorities and needs.
+The Yemen Humanitarian Fund (YHF) is an OCHA-managed Country-Based Pooled Fund (CBPF) operating under the leadership of the Humanitarian Coordinator.
+The YHF makes funding directly available to humanitarian partners operating in Yemen, enabling them to deliver timely and effective life-saving assistance to people who need it most.
+The Fund operates within the parameters of the Yemen Humanitarian Response Plan (YHRP) with the objective of expanding the delivery of humanitarian assistance by focusing on critical priorities and needs.

 What are the main Objectives of the Yemen Humanitarian Fund?